aiidalab/aiidalab-docker-stack/README.md

 All commands `build`, `tests`, and `up` will use the locally detected platform and use a version tag based on the state of the local git repository.
 However, you can also specify a custom platform or version with the `--platform` and `--version` parameters, example: `doit build --arch=arm64 --version=my-version`.

-You can specify target stacks to build with `--target`, example: `doit build --target base --target full-stack`.
+You can specify target stacks to build with `--target`, example: `doit build --target lab --target full-stack`.

 ### Run automated tests